Peripheral Vascular Diseases

 Diagnostic tests and procedures

 The ankle-brachial index (ABI) test is usually the first test used to diagnose PAD.
 The test compares blood pressure in your ankle with the blood pressure in your arm.
-Your doctor uses a blood pressure cuff and ultrasound device for this painless test.
+Your doctor uses a blood pressure cuff and ultrasounds device for this painless test.

 ankle-brachial index